Deepchavan1/Depth-Estimation-Using-Sensor-Fusion-and-Multiple-Object-Detection-and-Tracking/readme.md

-(25th May 2023)
-While interning at dorleco, I worked on object detection and multiple object tracking.
-YOLO-NAS was used for object detection due to its accuracy and greater fps.
-DeepSORT was used for multiple object tracking.
-Using the center of bounding box of each detection, depth was calculated using depth camera.
-And the closest depth was printed.
+This repository contains the code for a depth estimation system that utilizes sensor fusion of radar and RGB camera data.
+The system employs object detection and multiple object tracking techniques to estimate the depth of detected objects.
+It utilizes YOLO-NAS for object detection due to its accuracy and high frames per second (FPS), while DeepSORT is used for multiple object tracking.
-Why we need tracking?
-Without tracking there are high chances that vehicle which are ocluded will not be detected, but if we are tracking them, vehicles which are ocluded will be detected using previous frame.

-Sensors used: RGB camera and Depth camera
-Software: Carla, ROS